 App provisioning and deprovisioning

-Application provisioning revolves around mobile app lifecycle management: Wrapping, configuring, delivering, and managing mobile apps within an Endpoint Management environment.
+Application provisioning revolves around mobile app lifecycle management: Preparing, configuring, delivering, and managing mobile apps within an Endpoint Management environment.
 In some instances, developing or modifying application code might also be part of the provisioning process.
 Endpoint Management is equipped with various tools and processes that you can use for app provisioning.

-Before you read this article on app provisioning, it is recommended that you read the articles on Apps and User communities.
+Before reading this article on app provisioning, we recommend you read Apps and User communities.
 When you have finalized the type of apps your organization plans to deliver to users, you can then outline the process for managing the apps throughout their lifecycle.

 Consider the following points when defining your app provisioning process:

 App profiling: Your organization might start with a limited number of apps.
 However, the number of apps you manage can rapidly increase as user adoption rates increase and your environment grows.
 Define specific app profiles up front to make app provisioning easy to manage.
 App profiling helps you categorize apps into logical groups from a nontechnical perspective.
 For example, you can create app profiles based on the following factors:

 - Version: App version for tracking